Bonjour-Interactive-Lab/Processing-GPUImage/README.md

 ## Informations and major updates
 - The v.0.0.1 the library is build on the top of processing which means we are using processing class such as PGraphics, Pimage, PApplet...
-- The v.0.0.1 is based on the processing PJOGL profile.
+- The v.1.0 is based on the processing PJOGL profile.
 There is no change in the GL context and it's still build on GL2ES2 (a version between GL2, GL3 and GLES2) [GL2ES2 JOGAMP](https://download.java.net/media/jogl/jogl-2.x-docs/javax/media/opengl/GL2ES2.html)
-- **Because the library relies on the PJOGL profile (GL2ES2) all shaders are based on GLSL 1.50 (150) [GLSL versions table](https://www.opengl.org/discussion_boards/showthread.php/199965-picking-a-glsl-version)**
+- **Because the library relies on the PJOGL profile (GL2ES2) all shaders are based on GLSL 1.50 (150) [GLSL versions table](https://www.opengl.org/discussion_boards/showthread.php/199965-picking-a-glsl-version)**.
+We don't set the version directive on the shader on order to keep compability with OSX plateform.
+See issue #29 for more informations
-- #11 The effect effector system is design as a a base component : **GPUImageBaseEffects** which is extends by 3 differents class : **Filter**, **Compositor** and **ProceduralTexture**.
+- #11 The effector system is design as a base component : **GPUImageBaseEffects** which is extends by 3 differents class : **Filter**, **Compositor** and **ProceduralTexture**.
 Each of them is based on the ping pong buffer system set in the **GPUImageBaseEffects**.
 Each of them can take cares of differents actions :
 	- **Filter** : All filtering and VFX operations on a single image (chromawarp, blur, sobel...)
 	- **Compositor** : Composition between two images (mask, blending...)
 	- **ProceduralTexture** : Generation of procedural texture (noise, FBM, voronoi...)